Tach-Ignite/tach-ra-web/docs/quickstart.md

 ## 4. GitHub Repo

-Once you've created a GitHub repo for your project, you will need to set the `TACH_GITHUB_REPO` and `TACH_GITHUB_REPO_OWNER` variables in the `.env.local` and `.env.dev` files to your repo name.
+Once you've created a GitHub repo for your project, you will need to set the `TACH_GITHUB_REPO` and `TACH_GITHUB_REPO_OWNER` variables in the `.env.local` file to your repo name.
 These are used to create the OpenID Link between GitHub and AWS to allow for GitHub Actions to deploy your application.

 ## 5. AWS Configuration

 We must configure AWS to deploy the application.
-Once you have created an AWS account, you'll need to fill in the following environment variables in the `.env.local` and `.env.dev` files:
+Once you have created an AWS account, you'll need to fill in the following environment variables in the `.env.local` file:

 - TACH_AWS_ACCOUNT_ID
 - TACH_AWS_REGION